-The robot insects can be very helpful for the humans in search, rescue and other hazardous operations.
+The robot insects can be very helpful for humans in search, rescue, and other hazardous operations.
 These tiny robotic insects could also be used for spying.
-But integrating the power supplies, onboard-sensors, control, and stability can be problematic at micro-scale.
+But integrating the power supplies, onboard sensors, control, and stability can be problematic at the micro-scale.

-The engineers at the University of Southern California (USC) in Los Angeles have built a tiny flying robot called Bee+.
+The University of Southern California (USC) engineers in Los Angeles have built a tiny flying robot called Bee+.
 This four-winged insect-like robot weighs only 95 grams.

-The researcher team at USC have managed to develop actuators that are half the weight of previous versions.
+The research team at USC has managed to develop actuators that are half the weight of previous versions.
 And using four of them, they built a robot with four flapping wings.
 The team created a new ‘unimorph’ design that relies on a single strip of piezoelectric material.
 This actuator expands and contracts when current is sent through it.

-The previous version of the smallest actuator was bimorphs used in RoboBee that was made of two piezoelectric layers.
+The previous version of the smallest actuator was bimorphs used in RoboBee, which was made of two piezoelectric layers.
 And the weight of two actuators when they are equipped in the RoboBee was about 50 milligrams.

-The flying insect- Bee+ is capable of perching, landing, following a path, and avoiding obstacles.
+The flying insect- Bee+ can perch, land, follow a path, and avoid obstacles.

 One of the drawbacks of these small insect-like flyers, such as RoboBee and Bee+, is that it must be powered via a tether.
 And this allows Yang and the team to demonstrate its flying capability without worrying about the separate challenge of energy storage.

 The engineers will need to reduce the size and weight of the machine, and that too considering the problem of power storage, which is even more difficult.